 - Click SAVE.

-Configure who you wish to target on the Targeting tab:
+Configure who and when to target on the TARGETING tab.

 Who to target

 The Who section of the Targeting tab is used to select the visitors to whom you wish to target your variant.
 Enter a numeric value (in tenths of a percent) or use the slider to specify the percentage of your visitors to include in your experiment.

 When to target

 The When section of the Targeting tab determines where the experiment is shown.
 When is evaluated each time a user visits the experiment page.
 Use the rules to set where your experiment is seen.
 To create a targeting rule, click AND, then select a targeting rule type.

 You must create either a URL or path targeting rule to start your experiment.
 The quickest way to get started is to create a URL matching rule with the same Editor page URL that you used when creating your experiment.

 Optimize includes the following targeting rule types, which you can read more about in the following articles: